 Strategic communication, one of the fastest-growing areas situated within the broader field of communication, is an innovative and unique subfield.
 It is distinct from other communication subfields in that it is intentionally goal-driven communication wherein communication scholars work in partnership with professionals in the public and private sectors to solve real-world problems.

 The Strategic Communication PhD requires a minimum of 60 credit hours beyond the master's degree.
-The zero-hour Doctoral Colloquium will be required in the fall semesters of the first and second year.
+The zero-hour Doctoral Colloquium will be required in the fall semesters of the first year.
 This course will introduce students to professional standards and practices associated with doctoral-level training in the field of Strategic Communication.

 Total Credit Hours Required: 60 Credit Hours Minimum beyond the Master's Degree